IMPORTANT INFORMATION ABOUT AMENITIES:

 If you do not have a reservation, please stop by the park office for availability.

-Twenty backpack camping sites are offered in six areas of the park.
+Twenty-four backpack camping sites are offered in seven areas of the park.

 These sites are designated on the park map, and hiking distances to each backpack camping site vary.
 Each camping area has a pit toilet located nearby.

 All supplies, including water, must be packed to the sites.
 To drink water from nearby creeks and streams, use a filtration device or boil the water for at least five minutes.

 Below is a listing of the backpack campsites and the distance between the campsites and the Jacob Fork parking area.

 - Little River - 1.4 miles

 - Shinny Creek -1.2 miles

 The equestrian camping area adjacent to the horse trailer parking area consists of 15 campsites, a 33-stall barn (nine stalls are 5 feet by 10 feet and 24 stalls are 10 feet by 10 feet) and a washhouse with hot showers and flush toilets.